braboj/randomgen/docs/solution.md

 is ready for deployment.

-### .
-Create the CI/CD pipeline

-We will create a GitHub Actions workflow to run the tests on every push to the main branch.
-We will also create a GitHub Actions workflow to build and push the Docker image to Docker Hub on every release.

-What we want:

-1. Run the tests on every push to the main branch. [+]
-3. Build and push the Docker image to Docker Hub on each push [+]
-4. Build the documentation and deploy it to GitHub Pages on every release.

 ### 18. Documentation

 We will use MkDocs to build the documentation.
 The documentation will be deployed to GitHub Pages.
-The documentation will contain the following
+The documentation will contain at least the following
 sections:

 1. Problem